yugabyte/platform-go-client/docs/VMImageUpgradeParams.md

 NewVMImageUpgradeParamsWithDefaults instantiates a new VMImageUpgradeParams object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetAdditionalServicesStateData

+`func (o *VMImageUpgradeParams) GetAdditionalServicesStateData() AdditionalServicesStateData`

+GetAdditionalServicesStateData returns the AdditionalServicesStateData field if non-nil, zero value otherwise.

+### GetAdditionalServicesStateDataOk

+`func (o *VMImageUpgradeParams) GetAdditionalServicesStateDataOk() (*AdditionalServicesStateData, bool)`

+GetAdditionalServicesStateDataOk returns a tuple with the AdditionalServicesStateData field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetAdditionalServicesStateData

+`func (o *VMImageUpgradeParams) SetAdditionalServicesStateData(v AdditionalServicesStateData)`

+SetAdditionalServicesStateData sets AdditionalServicesStateData field to given value.

+### HasAdditionalServicesStateData

+`func (o *VMImageUpgradeParams) HasAdditionalServicesStateData() bool`

+HasAdditionalServicesStateData returns a boolean if a field has been set.

 ### GetAllowInsecure